 - After-school support from March to mid-December.

 See specifications of times and arrival dates in each program through its link.

 ARRIVAL AT YOUR DESTINATION

-On your arrival at the Alejandro Velasco Astete (CUZ) International Airport, located 3.7 km from the city of Cusco, you will be picked up by one of the coordinators (taxi) of the organization, which will have a small sign with your name on the exit.
+On your arrival at the Alejandro Velasco Astete (CUZ) International Airport, (only Saturday pick up) located 3.7 km from the city of Cusco, you will be picked up by one of the coordinators (taxi) of the organization, which will have a small sign with your name on the exit.
 You will be recognized by the photo you sent us in the form.

 The taxi driver will take you to the lodging where he will show you the room and the common areas of the house.

 Once in Cusco, volunteers have the accompaniment and support of local staff.
 The local team has the capacity to handle different situations, from airport pick-up to emergencies.

 IMPORTANT FACTS TO KEEP IN MIND WHEN ARRIVING IN CUSCO